International Geneva – why is it so important to Switzerland?

 There is also a major financial benefit in maintaining the level of organisations and staff in Geneva.
 Switzerland is investing CHF122 million ($123 million) in its new host state strategy for 2020-2023external link, which was approved by parliament earlier this year.
 Over CHF2.5 billion is also being invested over the next ten years in major renovation and new building and mobility projects in the international district.

 Meanwhile, the amount of money spent or invested by international agencies in Geneva continues to smash records.
-Last year it hit CHF6.3 million.
+Last year it hit CHF6.3 billion.
 Over half of this amount – mostly salaries and insurance and pension payments – was spent or invested in Switzerland.
 This represented 11.3% of cantonal gross domestic product (GDP).
 Switzerland has also become a major supplier to the UN system.

 What are some of the main challenges?end of infobox